 9. Error Code 12: a series that started off great but went downhill from there

 I loved Divergent and Insurgent so, so much.
 And then Allegiant happened and… I don’t know.
 It just didn’t give me that amazing-end-of-a-trilogy-satisfaction that I was hoping for.
-It wasn’t even the ending of the book, either, it was just where the plot went and what the characters did that made me not like it as much as I had hoped to.
+It wasn’t even the ending of the book, either, it was just where the plot went that made me not like it as much as I had hoped to.

 10. The Sims Vortex: a book/series that completely engrossed you